[The Parsley Family in Mt. Adams Country]

 Umbel of American Cow-parsnip, Cow Parsnip: Heracleum maximum (Synonyms: Heracleum douglasii, Heracleum lanatum, Heracleum sphondylium ssp. montanum, Heracleum sphondylium var. lanatum, Pastinaca lanatum)

-The photos directly above and below show the umbels of cow parsnip as seen along the Island Springs Trail at the eastern side of Mt.
+A side view of an umbel of cow parsnip as seen along the Island Springs Trail at the eastern side of Mt.
 Adams.........July 1, 2005.
-Note the irregularly sized petals for each flower, with the petals at the outer edge of an umblet being the largest.

 Paul Slichter